 Instead of manually looking for a good buffer size, the AutoAdjustBufferSize property will do this task for you.
-When enabled, the data flow will automatically change the size of its buffers, in order to find better throughput performance.
-The other two buffer size properties (DefaultBufferMaxRows and DefaultBufferSize) are then ignored.
+When enabled, the data flow will automatically change the size of its buffers so it matches the number of rows configured with DefaultBufferMaxRows.
+This makes it easier to determine the throughput of your data flow.
 Let's test to see if using this property actually leads to better performance.

 Test SSIS Data Flow Buffer Performance